Khemi1998/calculator/README.md

 <p>The polarity operator changes the displayed number to be then declared as the first or second number if the operators operators:÷, ×, -, + or = are clicked</p>

-<p>The AC function resets the displayed screen and resets the screen and the adjustable variables ready for a new calculation</p>
+<p>The AC single-click function removes the last digit of the displayed number.
+AC double-click function resets the displayed screen and resets the screen and the adjustable variables ready for a new calculation</p>

 <h4>Commits</h4>
 <p>First iteration: Design completion using HTML, SCSS</p>